Local employers are looking for graduates who understand digital marketing platforms and can solve business problems with critical thinking skills.

 Yes, students who have not been admitted to the program can register for up to 10 credits of coursework on a space-available basis (if they have appropriate prerequisites).
-To find out if you qualify, contact the Program Manager.
+To find out if you qualify, contact the Program Chair.

 Can I apply now even though I am not finished with the prerequisites?

 Yes, you can apply now.
 Any admission decision would be contingent upon successful completion of the prerequisites with a 2.0 GPA or higher.

 I received an associate’s degree over ten years ago.
 Am I still eligible to enter the program?